zenfyrdev/bootloader-unlock-wall-of-shame/brands/samsung/README.md

 > [!WARNING]
 > Once you update to One UI 8, **bootloader unlocking is gone forever** AND **will be automatically locked if already unlocked** after you flash the One UI 8 firmware through ODIN!
+>
+> There is no way to rollback to One UI 7 unless [rollback protection bit](https://samfw.com/blog/what-is-bit-binary-value) remains the same in both OneUI 7 & OneUI 8..!

 > [!CAUTION]
 >